ArturCharylo/ArturCharylo/README.md

 🚀 **About me**

-- IT technician with internship experience in DevOps and system setup
+- 🎓 IT technician with internship experience in DevOps and system setup
-- Strong background in Python, Node.js and React (TS/JS)
+- 💻 Strong background in Python, Node.js and React (TS/JS)
-- Keen to expand my tech stack and learn new technologies
+- 🌱 Keen to expand my tech stack and learn new technologies
-- Looking for opportunities as a backend or full-stack developer (remote or on-site)
+- 🔍 Looking for opportunities as a backend or full-stack developer (remote or on-site)

 💡 **Tech stack**

-- **Backend:** Python, Django, FastAPI, Node.js, Express
+- 🖥️ **Backend:** Python, Django, FastAPI, Node.js, Express
-- **Frontend:** React (TypeScript/JavaScript)
+- 🖥️ **Frontend:** React (TypeScript, JavaScript)
-- **Databases:** PostgreSQL, MongoDB, Firebase
+- 🗄️ **Databases:** PostgreSQL, Firebase
-- **DevOps & Tools:** Docker, Git, GitLab CI/CD, JIRA, LDAP
+- ⚙️ **DevOps & Tools:** Docker, Git, GitLab CI/CD, JIRA, LDAP

 🌟 **Highlighted projects**